Dime Que Si

-"Dime Que Si" is a song recorded by the Italo-Argetinian singer Daniela Anahí Bessia.
+"Dime Que Si" is a song recorded by the Italo-Argentinian singer Daniela Anahí Bessia.
 It was written by Bessia, and recorded, mixed and mastered by Andy Santana Bass.
 The song was released on 14 February 2020.
-Musically, "Dime Que Si" is an contemporary pop song about love composed by Bessia when she was 12 years old.
+Musically, "Dime Que Si" is a contemporary pop song about love composed by Bessia when she was 12 years old.
 The song contains lyrics that refer to true love as unstoppable.

 The song was released with a professional music video (plus the teaser & the behind scenes) directed by the well-known director Gabriel Grieco with an international crew, filmed in two countries.

 "Dime Que Si" received positive feedback from listeners, reaching more than 30,000 views on the Vevo channel with the full support of international sponsors from China, Argentina, Korea, etc. The song's accompanying music video was directed by Gabriel Grieco.
 In it, Daniela plays the piano making that the magic of the music brings her love from the other side of the world.